chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Exploration continued without first producing the requested plan and tests.", "PROJECT NOTE": "Reuse the WrapWithExpectedTypeIntention popup host/testing pattern to implement the candidates chooser.", "NEW INSTRUCTION": "WHEN a task requests a plan and tests THEN write plan, edge cases, and test list first" }

+[2025-12-18 22:58] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "register extension, expose settings UI, run tests", "BOTTLENECK": "The reference contributor was not registered in plugin.xml, so behavior cannot activate.", "PROJECT NOTE": "Use PyMockPatchReferenceContributor as a template and add a checkbox in Intentions/Inspections configurables for the new toggle.", "NEW INSTRUCTION": "WHEN adding a PsiReferenceContributor THEN register it in plugin.xml for Python language" }